okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Define configuration tasks for cfn-init.
 It's the most powerful usage of the metadata.
 This is very important and a lot to learn about it below.

 ### AWS::CloudFormation::Designer hands on

+This is automatically added for you but worth deleting for online sharing and usage.